-- In labor or childbirth, - Seeking to obtain or obtaining an abortion, or - Under the influence of alcohol or other substances that affect the individual's state of awareness.
+- In labor or childbirth. - Seeking to obtain or obtaining an abortion, or - Under the influence of alcohol or other substances that affect the individual's state of awareness.

-Written consent to perform sterilization must be obtained on the Sterilization Consent Form HFS 2189 (pdf).
+Written consent to perform sterilization must be obtained on the Sterilization Consent Form HFS 2189 (pdf) (Refer to Appendix A-5).
 All appropriate sections of the form are to be completed.

-Use the appropriate CPT code, which describes the procedure performed.
+Procedure: Use the appropriate CPT code, which describes the procedure performed.
+See Appendix A-1 for explanation of entry to be made in Field 23C of HFS 2360 (pdf).
 HFS 2189 (pdf) must be attached to the paper HFS 2360 (pdf), when charges are submitted.
 Failure to comply will result in denial of payment.

-If charges are submitted without the HFS 2189 (pdf), payment for the services will be denied.
+Note: If charges are submitted without the HFS 2189 (pdf), payment for the services will be denied.

-As appropriate, copies of the completed consent form are to be made available for the hospital to submit with the UB-04 and to other practitioners who are submitting a claim for services associated with the procedure.
+As appropriate, copies of the completed consent form are to be made available for the hospital to submit with the UB-04, and to other practitioners who are submitting a claim for services associated with the procedure.